RameshBattu/Self-Driving-Car/README.md

 - Predicting steering angle can be thought of as a regression problem.

--We will feed images to Convolutional Neural Network and the label will be the steering angle in that image.
+- We will feed images to Convolutional Neural Network and the label will be the steering angle in that image.

--Model will learn the steering angle from the as per the turns in the image and will finally predicts steering angle for unknown images.
+- Model will learn the steering angle from the as per the turns in the image and will finally predicts steering angle for unknown images.

 ![Final_short](https://github.com/RameshBattu/Self-Driving-Car/blob/master/selfdriving%20car%20run%20dataset%20visual-gif.gif)